The Hits (radio station): Northland

-The Hits is covered through the Northland region using four frequencies – 95.6FM in the Far North, 106.1FM in the Bay of Islands, 95.6FM in the Mid North and 95.6FM in Whangārei.
+The Hits is covered through the Northland region on 89.2FM.

-Originally known as Radio Northland and broadcasting on 1026 and 1215 AM with the call sign 1ZN, the station moved to 96FM in Whangārei during the late 1990s.
+Originally known as Radio Northland and broadcasting on 1026 AM and 1215 AM with the call sign 1ZN, the station moved to 96.0 FM in Whangārei during the late 1990s.

-The station is located on Bank Street, Whangārei.

-Local programming: Charmaine Soljak presents the local weekday show between 9 am and 3 pm.

-Auckland 97.4FM
+Auckland 97.4 FM

 The Hits 97.4 is the flagship of the brand.
 The majority of the network announcers are based here.

-The station is located at new NZME Radio headquarters in Graham Street in central Auckland.
-Since February 2017 The Hits has run a local breakfast show, initially presented by Sarah Gandy, Sam Wallace and Toni Street.
-Gandy left the show and was replaced by Laura McGoldrick, with the addition of The Hits’ content director Todd Campbell.
-From April this became a Network show presented across the North Island.
-Most shows outside of breakfast are presented from the Auckland studio to markets taking network shows, most announcers based in Auckland produce two voice breaks, a local voice break for Auckland mentioning Auckland frequency and region specific information for Auckland and a separate voice break for the rest of the country tailored to a national audience.

-Local programming: Hayley Bath presents the local day show (from Wellington) between 9 am to 3 pm.
+The station is located at NZME Radio headquarters in Graham Street in central Auckland.

+Local programming: The Hits runs a local day show, hosted by Hayley Bath, weekdays from 10 am – 3pm.

-Waikato 98.6FM
+Waikato 98.6 FM

 Originally Waikato's 1ZH this station was first started in 1949 broadcasting on 1310 AM.
 The station moved to 1296 AM in 1978.
 On air names included 1300 1ZH and Hits and Memories 1ZH during the 1980s.

 The station became 98.6 ZHFM on 25 May 1990 when the station switched to FM.
 The Classic Hits name was actually used on a bumper sticker as well as A Better Music Mix before the station was re branded as Classic Hits ZHFM in 1993.
 The 98.6 ZHFM frequency can also be heard in Tauranga, the outskirts of Auckland and in a number of places in Northland due to its high power and the high elevation of its transmission site.

 Mark Bunting joined the station in 2000 as the breakfast host, and moved to Classic Hits Auckland to present the Drivetime show over the entire Classic Hits network between 2003 and 2006.
 He moved back to the Waikato breakfast show in 2007.

 Mark Bunting continued presenting breakfast following the rebrand to The Hits but was later fired when it was announced he would be moving to opposition The Breeze in Waikato. and the networked breakfast was put in place of this show.

 The station is located on Hardley Street in Hamilton Central.

-Local programming: Blair Dowling presents the local day show between 9 am to 3 pm.
+Local programming: Blair Dowling presents the local day show between 10 am am to 3 pm.